hoodiehq/hood.ie/_posts/2016-08-12-trolls-working-in-new-horizons-tgif-96.md

 ## The Web and Development

 > It often feels as though there’s an asymmetric level of respect between disciplines due to a belief that design is easy and therefore something everybody can have an opinion on, while development is hard and only for the specially initiated.
-So while designers are encouraged (sometimes expected) to involve everybody in the design process, they often aren’t afforded the same luxury. <cite>Smashing Magazine, [Developers own their code, so shouldn’t designers own the experience?](https://www.smashingmagazine.com/2016/08/developers-own-code-should-designers-own-experience/)</cite>
+So while designers are encouraged (sometimes expected) to involve everybody in the design process, they often aren’t afforded the same luxury.

+–<cite>Smashing Magazine, [Developers own their code, so shouldn’t designers own the experience?](https://www.smashingmagazine.com/2016/08/developers-own-code-should-designers-own-experience/)</cite>

 [Google to push Flash closer to extinction with new version of Chrome](http://www.cnet.com/news/google-to-push-flash-closer-to-extinction-with-new-version-of-chrome/)